Do you think you have discovered an aquatic invasive species?

 Since Asian carps started to spread through the Mississippi system, a patchwork of laws governing the import, sale, or transport of the fish has gradually evolved into a more consistent and shared strategy.
 All of the Great Lakes-U.S. states and the Province of Ontario have made it illegal to buy, sell, or possess live Asian carps.

 The Ontario Ministry of Natural Resources and Forestry conducts inspections of food fish importers and monitors retailers for compliance as well.
 Conservation officers spend approximately 2,000 hours a year on inspections, covering dozens of wholesale and import companies that work through more than a thousand different locations.
 In 2011 and 2012 for example, the Ontario Ministry of Natural Resources and Forestry stopped six live fish haulers, carrying more than 13 thousand kilograms of Asian carps.
 Those seizures resulted in several convictions and more than $100,000 in fines.
 Enforcement continues.

 The Canada Border Services Agency is an important participant in this battle because it watches everything coming across the border.
 In doing so, it helps enforce not only Ontario’s ban on the import of Asian carps, but also regulations under Environment and Climate Change Canada Wildlife Services and the Canadian Food Inspection Agency.

 The Great Lakes Fishery Commission, an international commission established in 1955 by the Canadian/U.S. Convention on Great Lakes Fisheries, is also pushing for clearer regulations concerning what constitutes a dead fish, since there have been confirmed reports of food fish still being alive despite being packed in ice.
 The Great Lakes Fishery Commission recommends that all jurisdictions on the Great Lakes adopt rules that specify Asian carps being transported as food must be dead and eviscerated.
 Ontario is currently considering such changes to its Fish and Wildlife Conservation Act.

-Government action to stop Asian Carps from spreading to stop Asian carps from reaching Canadian waterways
+Government action to stop Asian Carps from reaching Canadian waterways

 Fisheries and Oceans Canada puts aquatic invasive species in general, and Asian carps specifically, among its highest priorities.
 Accordingly, DFO is engaged in the battle through science, monitoring and surveillance, policy and economics, and outreach and education.